heat1q/opt/README.md

 This package implements a Rust styled `Option` type for optional values in Go.
-`Option` provides a wrapper around a value that may or may not be initialized and a set of methods to extract the inner value or handle...
+`Option` provides a wrapper around a value that may or may not be initialized and a set of methods to extract the inner value or handle nil cases.
-* Nullable pointers

 ## Usage